kawaicheung/book-on-naming-things/manuscript/0_C_Scannability.md

 ## Scannability

-In my previous example, we focused on pruning method names down to only what's essential.
-While this technique _usually_ improves code clarity, we need to consider the updated method names in the context of the other methods around it.
+While pruning names _usually_ improves code clarity, we need to consider the updated method names in the context of the other methods around it.
 Here’s an example.

 I’m analyzing method names in a `ProjectsService` class and spot this one below.
 I have a hunch I could come up with a more concise name.